top of page

 In some cases, rust-colored water may actually be caused by sand and/or clay sediment.
 The sand and clay may get into the water heater during the repair of a water main.
 In addition, water coming into the home brings in particles of rust and other foreign materials and deposits them at the bottom of the water heater tank, which in turn may cause rust-colored water.
 It is recommended that the water heater be drained and flushed every six months to get rid of built-up particles and sediment.

-Camano Cooperative Water & Power Co.
+Camano Cooperative Water & Power Company

 994 S. Gary Lane

-Camano Island, WA 98282
+Camano Island, WA 98292

-camanocooperative@msn.com
+Email: camanocooperative@msn.com

-www.camanocoop.org
+Website: www.camanocoop.org

-(360) 387-7363 office
+Office Phone: (360) 387-7363

-Office Hours:
+Office Hours

-M-Th 11am - 3pm
+M-Th: 11am - 3pm

-F 11am - 2pm
+Fridays: 11am - 2pm

 bottom of page